dashkite/altair/docs/technical-notes.md

 Altair implements an optimistic write-through cache to improve perceived performance and support immediate application updates.

 - **Populating**: When a `put` request is initiated, Altair automatically creates a synthetic `get` entry in the local `altair` cache store.
 This entry uses the request's content as its body and is marked with an `ok` status.
+- **Assumptions**: The write-through strategy assumes that the `put` request's body content is identical to the content that would be returned by a subsequent `get` request for the same resource.
 - **Invalidating**: When a `delete` request is initiated, Altair immediately removes the corresponding `get` entry from the cache.
 - **Cleanup**: Once a `put` or `delete` request lifecycle ends (either through success or fatal failure), Altair removes any synthetic entries to ensure the application returns to standard HTTP caching semantics provided by the server.